Bali Bucket List: 8 Unique Things to Do

 6. Nungnung and Leke Leke Waterfall in the heart of Bali

-The Leke Leke Waterfall and Nungnung Waterfall are 2 spectacular waterfalls in the heart of Bali.
+The Leke Leke Waterfall and Nungnung Waterfall are two spectacular waterfalls in the heart of Bali.
 They are located about an hour’s drive from the center of Ubud.
-Just because they are located a little further from the center, you can still call them a hidden gem and they are much less busy than most other well-known places in Ubud.
-To our opinion, it were two of the most beautiful and impressive waterfalls in Bali.
+Just because they are located a little further from the center, you can still call them a hidden gem, and they are much less busy than most other well-known places in Ubud.
+In our opinion, they were two of the most beautiful and impressive waterfalls in Bali.

 The Nungnung waterfall